emmathyni/EmMa/README.md

 outermost noted x-values.

 ## Instructions for download
 Please download the version suitable for your system.
 Click on the file.
-The image below has an arrow to the button to press for download.
+There is an arrow in the image below indicating how to download the program.
 ![Screenshot](download_instructions.png)

 ## User instructions